-“Why become an ICF Coach?”
+“Why become an ICF Certified Coach?”

-This is a question I have asked myself at different conjectures and have been asked by many others who want to pursue, or are curious about coaching.
-If I had to sum it up in one word, for me, its – ‘s freedom.
-I got to this in parts and I am still on its journey.
+Why become an ICF coach is a question that every aspiring coach asks himself/ herself at the outset of the training journey.
+In a world of self-acclaimed coaches, why pay for training and accreditation, one may wonder.
+This question, I have asked myself at different juntures and have been asked by many others who want to pursue, or are curious about coaching.
+If I had to sum it up in one word, for me, it is ‘freedom’.
+I got to this in parts and I am still on the journey.

 When I first started my ICF – ACC journey the gift that coaching gave me was a foundation and structure.
 Both may not seem like glamorous goals for a professional course.
 While we all know how essential it is, we stand and appreciate the beauty of a building rather than the strength of its foundation.